Skip to Content Accessibility Information

 Maryland offers a wide range of virtual and in-person services for workers seeking new opportunities or in need of reemployment support.

-A virtual workshop designed specifically for former federal employees, federal contractors, and other workers impacted by federal government transition is available on Wednesdays, 9:00 a.m. to 12:00 p.m.
-See workshop details (información del taller en español) and e-mail FedWorker.Transition@maryland.gov to sign up.
+A virtual workshop designed specifically for former federal employees, federal contractors, and other workers impacted by federal government transition is available on Wednesdays, 9 a.m. to 12 p.m.
+See workshop details (información del taller en español) and email FedWorker.Transition@maryland.gov to sign up.

-Broader services include résumé workshops, individualized career guidance, mock interviews, career and skills assessment, effective job search strategies, support in coping with job loss and job transition, networking support, reemployment workshops, and more.
+Broader services are also available.
+These include résumé workshops, individualized career guidance, mock interviews, career and skills assessment, effective job search strategies, support in coping with job loss and job transition, networking support, reemployment workshops, and more.

 These resources are provided through 33 American Job Centers (AJCs) and our specialized Professional Outplacement Assistance Center (POAC).
-See our resource guide (guía de recursos en español) for details.
+For more details, see our resource guide (guía de recursos en español)

 See our FAQ page for answers to common questions from workers transitioning from federal employment to new opportunities.

-If you are a former state employee and you resigned from your state position less than three years ago, you may be eligible for reinstatement to any skilled or professional service position previously held.
-Being placed on the reinstatement list does not guarantee reemployment, but it does make you eligible to be contacted for interviews.
-For more information and to apply for the reinstatement list, please visit our Reinstatement page.
-For further information, please call 410-767-4850.
+If you are a former state employee and you resigned from your state position less than three years ago, you may be eligible to retain your seniority if you are rehired by the state.
+For more information please visit the Maryland Department of Budget and Management’s Reinstatement page or call 410-767-4850.

 Recruitment Events & Job Fairs